toptensoftware/JsonKit/readme.md

 	var person = Json.ParseFile<Person>("aboutme.json");

+String into an existing instance:

+	Json.ParseInto<Person>(jsonFromPersonExampleAbove, person);

-Into an existing instance:
+From file into an existing instance:

 	var person = new Person();
 	Json.ParseFileInto<Person>("aboutme.json", person);

-String into existing instance:

-	Json.ParseInto<Person>(jsonFromPersonExampleAbove, person);

 ## Attributes

 PetaJson provides two attributes for decorating objects for serialization - [Json] and [JsonExclude].

-The Json attribute when applied to a class or struct marks all public properties and fields for serialization:
+The [Json] attribute when applied to a class or struct marks all public properties and fields for serialization:

 	[Json]
 	class Person
 	{
-		public string Name;				// Serialized as "name" public string Address;			// Serialized as "address" public string alsoSerialized;	// Serialized as "alsoSerialized" private string NotSerialized;
+		public string Name;				// Serialized as "name" public string Address;			// Serialized as "address" public string AlsoSerialized;	// Serialized as "alsoSerialized" private string NotSerialized;
 	}

-When applied to one or more field/properties but not applied to the class itself, only the decorated members will be serialized:
+When applied to one or more field or properties but not applied to the class itself, only the decorated members will be serialized:

 	class Person